skip to content

 01:32:20 - Dev Agrawal

-I. I hope so.
-I mean, I think it at this point, it requires having someone in your Twitter space with a large following so that you can get like there's some chances that someone shows up.
+I hope so.
+I mean, I think at this point it requires having someone in your Twitter Space with a large following so that there's some chance that someone shows up.

 01:32:35 - Anthony Campolo